Dragoncillo in the classroom

 We believe in outreach

-As professional educators, we feel that outreach is a great way for kids to learn about the Spanish Golden Age, recognize an important historical feature of a foreign culture, understand how theater and shadow puppets work, and experience an enjoyable live performance.
+As professional educators, we feel that outreach is a great way for kids to learn about performance traditions like the Spanish Golden Age, to recognize important contributions of a foreign culture, to understand how theater and shadow puppets work, and to experience an enjoyable live performance.

 What does it look like?

 The presentation typically has three parts: